3.1 Recruitment, Supervision and Training of Staff

 Managers should develop local policies and systems to maximise staff safety and remain alert to the possibility that some staff may be anxious about personal safety yet reluctant to acknowledge their concern.

-Supervision supports, assures and develops the knowledge, skills and values of an individual worker and provides accountability for decision-making.
+Supervision supports, assures and develops the knowledge, skills and values of an individual worker and provides accountability for decision-making and promotes their engagement within an organisation.
 High quality supervision is the cornerstone of effective working with all children and young people.

 These principles are designed to support those agencies with supervision policies and procedures in place and to provide guidance and assistance to agencies that have yet to develop their own policies.
 The principles are supported by all partners in the Surrey Safeguarding Children Board.

-- Clinical/Reflective practice - Critical evaluation of the assessment and planning for child and family;
+- Supervision should allow time for Clinical/Reflective practice - Critical evaluation of the assessment and planning for child and family

 - Each agency will have a written policy and procedure for the supervision of staff working in safeguarding children that is known to, and used by, all staff;